 If you are already registered to vote you do not need to re-register.

 All Town of Mountain Village elections are conducted by mail ballot.
-‘Voter Verification Cards’ will be mailed 45 days in advance of the 2019 election.
+‘Voter Verification Cards’ will be mailed 45 days in advance of the 2021 election.
 Please verify that the information on the card is correct and return promptly to ensure a mail ballot is sent.
 Please contact the Town Clerk’s office for any questions.
-Ballots will be mailed to active registered voters between June 3 and 10 and may be returned either by mail or in person to Town Hall, located at 455 Mountain Village Blvd.
-Suite A or before June 25.
-On Election Day, the polling place at Town Hall will be open from 7 a.m.-7 p.m.
+Ballots will be mailed to active registered voters between June 7 and 14 and may be returned either by mail or in-person to Town Hall, located at 455 Mountain Village Blvd.
+Suite A or before June 29.
+On Election Day, the polling place at Town Hall was open from 7 a.m.-7 p.m.

 Voter Registration List